Yekaterina Mikhailova-Demina: Post-war career and recognition

 Mikhailova-Demina was demobilised in November 1945 but continued to work in the medical profession after the war, including stints with the Soviet Red Cross and Red Crescent Society.
 She was awarded the Florence Nightingale Medal by the International Committee of the Red Cross for her work during the war.
-In 1950 she graduated from the Second Leningrad Medical Institute and worked as a doctor for 36 years, retiring in 1985.
+In 1950, she graduated from the Second Leningrad Medical Institute and worked as a doctor for 36 years, retiring in 1985.

 She was nominated three times for the Hero of the Soviet Union, the country's highest distinction, but was turned down on each occasion.
 She finally received the medal along with the Order of Lenin and Gold Star by a decree issued by President Gorbachev on 5 May 1990 to mark the 45th anniversary of the end of the war.
 Mikhailova-Demina was one of the last honored before the fall of the Soviet Union in 1991.

 After the death of Yevdokiya Pasko in January 2017, Demina remained the last living female Hero of the Soviet Union that was a veteran of the Second World War, with the other two being cosmonauts Valentina Tereshkova and Svetlana Savitskaya.

-Yekaterina Illarionovna Mikhailova-Demina died in June 2019 at the age of 93 and was buried in the Troyekurovskoye Cemetery (plot 26).
+Mikhailova-Demina died in June 2019 at the age of 93 and was buried in the Troyekurovskoye Cemetery (plot 26).